Generalized Wigner theorem for non-invertible symmetries: When Boundaries Matter

-\paragraph{It is all about Boundary Conditions. } We begin by illustrating the issue through well-known examples.
+We begin by illustrating the issue through well-known examples.
 A paradigmatic case is the transverse-field Ising chain (TFIC) \cite{NO2010,Fradkin-Susskind,Seo2025}, which encapsulates the essential features necessary to understand the apparent contradiction.
-At the outset, it is important to emphasize that the origin of such paradoxes arises from the specific boundary conditions to which quantum systems are subjected \cite{Cobanera2011}.
+At the outset, it is important to emphasize that, in the present case, the paradox arises from the specific boundary conditions imposed on the quantum systems \cite{Cobanera2011}.

 Consider the TFIC with $L$ sites at the self-dual point associated with two different boundary conditions \cite{Cobanera2011}:

 where $\boldsymbol{\sigma}_j=(\sigma^x_j,\sigma^y_j,\sigma^z_j)$ denotes Pauli matrices acting on site $j$, and